 Yoga also helps to build muscle strength.
 As we get older, lots of us tend to lose muscle mass, because we often spend more time sitting down and less time being physically active.
 Chair yoga can help to prevent (or even reverse) this.
 In addition, strengthening the body and improving the balance will reduce your risk of falls.

 Yoga requires you to pay special attention to your breathing.
-Many people find this very relaxing and enjoy co-ordinating mind and body together.
+Many people find this very relaxing and enjoy coordinating their mind and body.
 Most importantly, yoga can be good fun!
 For those who aren’t huge fans of physical exercise, chair yoga is an excellent way to start off.

 No Equipment Needed!